 DUETACT may be initiated with 30 mg/2 mg or 30 mg/4 mg tablet strengths based on the dose of pioglitazone and glimepiride already being taken.
 Patients who are not controlled with 15 mg of pioglitazone in combination with glimepiride should be carefully monitored when switched to DUETACT.

 No exact dosage relationship exists between glimepiride and the other sulfonylurea agents.
-Therefore, based on the maximum starting dose of 2 mg glimepiride, DUETACT should be limited initially to a starting dose of 30 mg/2 mg once daily, and adjusted after assessing adequacy of therapeutic response.
+Therefore, based on the maximum starting dose of 2 mg glimepiride, DUETACT should be limited initially to a starting dose of 30 mg/2 mg once daily and adjusted after assessing adequacy of therapeutic response.

 Sufficient time should be given to assess adequacy of therapeutic response.
 Ideally, the response to therapy should be evaluated using A1C, which is a better indicator of long-term glycemic control than FPG alone.
 A1C reflects glycemia over the past two to three months.
-In clinical use, it is recommended that patients be treated with DUETACT for a period of time adequate to evaluate change in A1C (8-12 weeks) unless glycemic control as measured by FPG deteriorates.
+In clinical use, it is recommended that patients be treated with DUETACT for a period of time adequate to evaluate change in A1C (eight to 12 weeks) unless glycemic control as measured by FPG deteriorates.

 Special Patient Populations

 DUETACT is not recommended for use in pregnancy, nursing mothers or for use in pediatric patients.